simsimsami/library-website/task list/task.md

 - - contributors
 - - publishers

+Implemented a cascade in the postgresql for

+- books -> books contributor
+- books -> books_subject

 ## What to do next

 - make a route for specific entries : eg, click on 1 contributor, and get a list of books and what roles they are in